-The developer of the NotScript extension for Chrome explains recent changes in the browser that made the extension possible:
+The developer of the NotScript extension for Chrome explains recent changes made to the browser that made the extension possible:

 NotScripts uses a unique and novel method to provide this "NoScript" like functionality in Google Chrome that was not previously possible.
 It introduces a break through technique of intelligent HTML5 storage caching to over come the limitations in Google Chrome that prevented an extension like this from being made before.
 NotScripts blocks third-party content BEFORE they load and it does this while also having a whitelist.
 This is one of the key extensions that many people have been waiting for since Google Chrome came out.